Cornell-PoBE/A3/README.md

 You can now navigate to `http://192.168.33.10/` and see your application!

 The next step in our tutorial is to deploy our application to Amazon AWS.

 #### Amazon AWS

 You will be required to create an Amazon Account and launch an EC2 instance.

 This EC2 instance should be using `Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-7c22b41c` as an AMI.
 This AMI will be the same type of OS that we used for our VM.

 I would recommend that you choose the `t2.micro`, which is a small, free tier-eligible instance type.

-After, launching download the the key-pair and name it `a3keypair` for the sake of consistency with this tutorial.
+After launching, download the the key-pair and name it `a3keypair` for the sake of consistency with this tutorial.

 Launch your instance, ssh into your instance, and create a private key with the following commands: